ArroyoNetworks/python-arroyo-crypto/README.rst

 If you require fine-tuned cryptography settings, consider using a more suitable python package, such as `cryptography` or `pyopenssl`.

+This plugin provides two facilities:

+:x509: Provides high level classes for interacting with x509 objects.
+:asymmetric: Provides high level classes for interacting ith asymmetric keys.

 Installation
 ============
-Arroyo Crypto is now available on PyPI:
+This package is available on PyPI:

 .. code:: console